Too Many Users, Too Few Devices.

 This solution resolved the coin operated issue, allowing students to simply swipe their credit or debit card when paying for copies.
 The dealer also suggested Teaching Assistant, a Kyocera developed business application which streamlines the task of printing, grading, and analyzing multiple-choice exams.

 The school finally had an efficient infrastructure.
-Now students, administrators, and faculty were sharing a cost-saving system—along with new ideas on science and the art of healing.
+Now students, administrators, and faculty were sharing a cost-saving system—along with new ideas on science and the art of healing with a single investment.